serlo/frontend/scripts/kratos/README.md

 ### Developing email templates

-Kratos has to be rebuild every time you change an email template in `scripts/kratos/email-templates/`.
+Kratos has to be rebuilt every time you change an email template.
 Use the following workflow:

-1. Change something in the `email-templates/` folder.
+1. Edit an template.
 2. Run `yarn kratos:rebuild`
 3. Test the verification or the recovery email at `localhost:4436`.
 Repeat the process.